freeCodeCamp/freeCodeCamp/guide/english/csharp/for-loop/index.md

 - iterator       - Executes after each iteration of the body of the loop.

 ### Example 1

+In this instance, starting at zero, the console will print "Number" and the incremented digit until that digit reaches 5, which will NOT print.
 ```
 for (int i = 0; i < 5; i++)
 {